 NON-DISCLOSURE | SEAL YOUR RECORD | STATE & FEDERAL CRIMINAL DEFENSE LAWYER

 Do you have a previous criminal arrest?
 Are you looking to seal your record?
+Does your record qualify?
 Expunctions & Non-Disclosures provide an opportunity in Texas to seal or eliminate a criminal arrest.
-We offer experienced Fort Worth criminal defense lawyers and former Tarrant County prosecutors who can provide assistance in getting your criminal record sealed.
-All of our criminal defense attorneys are former prosecutors.
-We also provide lawyers who are Board Certified in Criminal Law and have experience working for the Court of Criminal Appeals, the highest criminal court in Texas.
+We offer experienced Fort Worth criminal defense lawyers and former Tarrant County prosecutors who can provide assistance in reviewing your case to see if you qualify and helping you through the process.
+All of our criminal defense attorneys are former prosecutors with over 200 combined jury trials.
 We have offices in Fort Worth and Colleyville, Texas.

 CRIMINAL DEFENSE LAWYERS | FORT WORTH & COLLEYVILLE, TEXAS